-As pointed out before, our guidelines for risk-based practices are ruled by the ISO 31000 standard, in particular the dispositions of the Chilean guidelines NCh-ISO 31000:2012 (Risk Management- Principles and Orientations)Nch ISA 31010:2013 (Risk Management- Risk evaluation techniques) NCh-Guide ISO 73:2012 (Risk Management- vocabulary), and NCh-ISO 31004:2014 (Risk Management- Orientation for implementing ISO 31000).

-i) INAPI's top management acknowledges the existence of inner and outer factors that may affect its ability to achieve the planned outcomes in its QMS.
+As pointed out before, our guidelines for risk-based practices are ruled by the ISO 31000 standard, in particular the dispositions of the Chilean guidelines NCh-ISO 31000:2012 (Risk Management- Principles and Orientations)Nch ISA 31010:2013 (Risk Management- Risk evaluation techniques) NCh-Guide ISO i) INAPI's top management acknowledges the existence of inner and outer factors that may affect its ability to achieve the planned outcomes in its QMS.
 In this context, a SWOT (Strengths; Weaknesses; Opportunities and Threatens) analysis is conducted to identify inner and outer forces and risks in order to focalize strategic actions to influence them.